xinwenfu/platformio-espidf-aws-iot/README.md

   ]
 }
 ```
+In the policy statement,
+- *Effect* allows or denies the action,
+- *Action* specifies the action allowed or denied by the policy
+- *Resource* specifies the resource or resources on which the action is allowed or denied.

+Resource, which specifies the resource or resources on which the action is allowed or denied.

 ## Create certificate at AWS IoT console
 1. (Optional if already in AWS IoT console) Log into AWS IoT console